-The Grameen Australia Board and CEO have attracted a highly capable team of strategic advisors to establish Grameen microfinance activities in Australia.
+The Grameen Australia Board and CEO have attracted a highly capable team to establish Grameen microfinance activities in Australia.
 Each of these leaders drive key functions that are critical to our first phase of establishment and underpin the delivery our 2021-2025 Strategic Plan.

 Chief Executive Officer